AshleyPikachu/Super-Bit-Shader/README.md

-# Super-Bit-Shader
+# Super-Bit-Shader (Version: 3.0)
 -----------------------------------------------------------------------------------------------------------------------
 Super-Bit-Shader is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.
-Version: 2.0
+* This code is Public Domain, feel free to use it any way you see fit.

 **Supported Consoles**
+* Game Boy (Gambatte / DoubleCherryGB)
 * Neo Geo Pocket (Beetle NeoPop)
 * Pokémon Mini (PokeMini)
 * Virtual Boy (Beetle VB)
 * Wonderswan (Beetle Cygne)
 -----------------------------------------------------------------------------------------------------------------------
 **Screenshots**
 ![Virtual Boy Screenshot!](https://repository-images.githubusercontent.com/759192405/6e1eaa6e-f2f6-417a-b952-391bf7cb2621)

 -----------------------------------------------------------------------------------------------------------------------
-**Systems that require their Core Options to be adjusted**
+**Required Core Settings**
 -----------------------------------------------------------------------------------------------------------------------
+Once a game is loaded, core settings can be found in the Quick Menu inside of Retroarch.
+Press F1 on PC to get there.
+* Gambatte: GBC - Grayscale
+* DoubleCherryGB: Default
-* Neo Geo Pocket: Default Settings are fine.
+* Neo Geo Pocket: Default
 * Pokemon Mini: Palette - Black & White
 * Virtual Boy: Palette - Black & White
 * Wonderswan: Color Palette - Grayscale, Color Depth - Thousands (16-bit)